Here, we've put together a Splurge/Save list of kitchen tools, along with reasons and recommendations.

 There is no right or wrong answer to this question.
 Instead, it has to do with your cutting style.
-A chef's knife is suited to the classic, rocking motion taught in American and European culinary schools.
+A chef's knife is suited to the classic rocking motion taught in American and European culinary schools.
 A santoku suits the Japanese style of cutting--it cuts with a flatter motion.
-A santoku also cuts with the entire blade at once (because it's flat), which I really like.
+A santoku also cuts with the entire blade at once (because it's flat).

 If you're not sure which knife is best for you, experiment with your cutting style before you buy.
-Getting the right knife for your style is important.
+Getting the right knife for your style is the important thing.

 The Problem with Inexpensive Knives: Stamping Vs. Forging